Tripoli, Libya: Architecture

+Of the many hammams (bathhouses) that once existed in the city, only three notable examples remain today: the Hammam al-Kabir ("Great Bath"), of which only a large domed chamber survives, the Hammam al-Hilqa, which was still in use in the late 20th century, and the Hammam of Darghut Pasha, built in the 17th century next to the mosque of the same name.The Medina also preserves urban caravanserais (funduq in Arabic, plural: fanadiq) from the Ottoman period.
+These generally consist of a two-storey building centered around a courtyard.
+The first floor was usually used for storage while the second floor was for shops.
+The historic houses in the city also have a similar form, with multiple stories and an internal courtyard.
+They are roofed with vaults or flat wooden roofs.
+Their decoration can consist of carved stucco and tilework.

 A clock tower, 18 meters tall, was built in 1866–70 by the Ottoman governor and is still one of the city's landmarks.

+Under Italian colonial rule, various buildings were constructed in an Italianate style.
+These include, among others, the Galleria De Bono.
+The Tripoli Cathedral (now a mosque) was also built in this period.
 There are a number of buildings that were constructed by the Italian colonial rulers and later demolished under Gaddafi.
 They included the Royal Miramare Theatre, next to the Red Castle, and Tripoli Railway Central Station.

+Martyrs' Square, located near the waterfront is scattered with palm trees, the most abundant plant used for landscaping in the city.
+The Tripoli Zoo, located south of the city center, is a large reserve of plants, trees and open green spaces and was the country's biggest zoo.
+The zoo was forced to shut for safety reasons due to the Libyan Civil War, with many animals becoming more and more traumatised and distressed.
+After the overthrow of Muammar Gaddafi, the BBC published a short news film detailing the problems the zoo now faced, from a lack of money to feed the animals, to a fragile security system.
+The animals, the BBC said, were recovering slowly and returning to normal.
+In 2013, parts of the zoo were transformed into a detention center for immigrants, who were reported in several cases to be arbitrarily arrested and tortured in the zoo.

 Culture

 The Red Castle of Tripoli (Assaraya al-Hamra), a vast palace complex with numerous courtyards, dominates the city skyline and is located on the outskirts of the Medina.
 There are some classical statues and fountains from the Ottoman period scattered around the castle.
 It houses the Red Castle Museum.

 Places of worship

 Among the places of worship, there are predominantly Muslim mosques.
 There are also Christian churches and temples: Apostolic Vicariate of Tripoli (Catholic Church), Coptic Orthodox Church, Protestant churches, Evangelical Churches.